paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-012-meat-inspection.md

 This Act, referred to in text, is act June 30, 1906, ch.
 3913, 34 Stat.
 669, which made appropriations for the Department of Agriculture for the fiscal year ending June 30, 1907.

 #### Codification
-Section 2 of act June 26, 1934, which was classified to section 725a of former Title 31, Money and Finance, repealed the permanent appropriation under the title “Meat inspection, Bureau of Animal Industry (fiscal year) (3–114)” effective July 1, 1935, provided that such portions of any Acts as make permanent appropriations to be expended under such account are amended so as to authorize, in lieu thereof, annual appropriations from the general fund of the Treasury in identical terms and in such amounts as now provided by the laws providing such permanent appropriations, and authorized, in addition thereto, the appropriation of “such other sums as may be necessary in the enforcement of the meat inspection laws.”
-In the original, the parenthetical “(U.S.C., title 21, secs.
-71 to 96, inclusive)” followed the phrase “meat inspection laws”.
-The “meat inspection laws” are classified generally to this chapter.
+Act June 26, 1934, ch.
+756, § 2(a), 48 Stat.
+1225, which was classified to section 725a of former Title 31, Money and Finance, provided for the repeal, effective July 1, 1935, of the permanent appropriations under the appropriations titles listed in section 2(b) of such Act, and further provided that such portions of any Acts as made permanent appropriations to be be expended under such accounts were amended so as to authorize, in lieu thereof, annual appropriations from the general fund of the Treasury in identical terms and in such amounts as were provided by the laws providing such permanent appropriations.
+The text of section 2(b)(3) of such Act provides as follows: “Meat inspection, Bureau of Animal Industry (fiscal year) (3–114).”
+Section 2(a) of such Act also authorized to be appropriated such other sums as necessary in the enforcement of the meat inspection laws.
+See 1934 Amendment note below.

 Section was not enacted as part of the Federal Meat Inspection Act which is classified to subchapters I to IV–A of this chapter.

 Section was formerly classified to [section 95 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section95&num=0&edition=prelim).

+#### Amendments
+1934—Act June 26, 1934, substituted “Annual appropriations of the sum of $3,000,000 from the general fund of the Treasury are authorized” for “There is permanently appropriated, out of any money in the Treasury not otherwise appropriated, the sum of $3,000,000,” and inserted before period at end “, and in addition there is authorized to be appropriated such other sums as may be necessary in the enforcement of the meat inspection laws”.

+#### Effective Date of 1934 Amendment
+Act June 26, 1934, ch.
+756, § 2(a), 48 Stat.
+1225, provided that the permanent appropriations under the appropriations titles listed in section 2(b) of such Act were repealed, effective July 1, 1935.

 <a id="section-695"></a>